 These clinics are for adults (from the age of 16 years) with suspected allergies to foods, drugs and inhalants such as hayfever.
 We also care for people with recurrent allergic-type rashes and swellings.

 We do not usually see people whose main problem is eczema; this is usually managed by dermatology and primary care teams.
 The most important thing we will do on the day of your appointment is to take a detailed description of your symptoms.
 Based on this history we may suggest some allergy testing.
 Allergy testing is not always necessary and this will be discussed on the day.
-If allergy testing is appropriate, we try to do as much as we can on the day of your appointment but further appointments may be necessary.
+If allergy testing is appropriate, we try to do as much as we can on the day of your appointment, but there might be a short wait or further appointments may be necessary.

-We offer 3 different types of allergy testing:
+We offer four different types of allergy testing:

 1. Allergy blood tests.